-While everything is on the stove top and in the oven, move on to the rest of the prep; slice the cabbage and green onions, julienne the carrots —I have this that I use and LOVE it– and lastly, chop the peanuts and quickly whisk together the dressing.
+While everything is on the stove top and in the oven, move on to the rest of the prep; slice the cabbage and green onions, julienne the carrots, and lastly, chop the peanuts and quickly whisk together the dressing.

 To make the dressing, stir together 1 teaspoon of grated ginger, 2 teaspoons chili paste (sambal oelek), 4 teaspoons low-sodium tamari, 2 to 3 tablespoon tahini, 3 tablespoons toasted sesame oil, 3 tablespoons rice vinegar and season with a pinch or two of salt, to taste.

 Next divide the spinach, quinoa, broccoli and cabbage into bowls.
 Top with peanuts, green onions and sesame seeds.